codefellows-seattle-javascript-401d22/02-tools-and-context/lab-taylor/README.md

 ### Filter

-This function takes two arguments, an array and a callback, runs each item of the array against the callback, and returns an array of the values that coerce to true.
+The `fp.filter` function takes two arguments, an array and a callback, runs each item of the array against the callback, and returns an array of the values that coerce to true.

 ```
 exports.filter = function(collection, callback) {